digidotcom/xbee-micropython/lib/README.md

 Libraries are organized in categories, which are directories that group them by feature or functionality.

-**Digi XBee MicroPython PyCharm Plugin** uses this folder to list and import libraries when creating a new project.
+**Digi XBee PyCharm IDE Plugin** uses this folder to list and import libraries when creating a new project.

 Contributing